joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

 3. :ref:`Prepare annotation datasets <data-prep-label>`

   Gather and merge functional annotations and scores into a single bed file.
+The annotation datasets in the *ANNOTATION_DATA_DIR* will be merged to a single bed file in the working directory.

+  The parameters of the command are as below:

+   - p: The number of processors.

   .. code-block:: solidity